 Any member who has been officially certified as totally disabled solely as a result of injuries sustained in the performance of his official duties, or for any cause, provided the member has at least five years of creditable service and provided that the disability was incurred while the member was an active contributing member, is entitled to disability benefits.
-Any member under the age of fifty who becomes totally disabled will receive a disability benefit equal to 60% of final compensation for an injury received in the line of duty; or 75% of accrued retirement benefit with a minimum of 25% of average salary for an injury received, even though not in the line of duty.
-Any member age fifty or older who becomes totally disabled as a result of an injury sustained in the line of duty is entitled to disability benefit equal to the greater of 60% of final compensation or his accrued retirement benefit.
+Any member under the age of fifty who Any member who has been officially certified as totally disabled solely as a result of injuries sustained in the performance of his official duties, or for any cause, provided the member has at least five years of creditable service and provided that the disability was incurred while the member was an active contributing member, is entitled to disability benefits.
+Any member under the age of fifty who a disability benefit equal to the greater of 60% of final compensation or his accrued retirement benefit.
 Any member age fifty or older who becomes totally disabled as a result of an injury, even though not in the line of duty, is entitled to a disability benefit equal to his accrued retirement benefit with a minimum of 25% of average salary.
-The surviving spouse of a member who was on disability retirement at the time of death receives a benefit of \$200/month.
+The surviving spouse of a member who was on disability retirement at the time of death receives a benefit of \$200/monyh.
 When the member takes disability retirement, he/she may in addition take an actuarially reduced benefit in which case the member's surviving spouse receives 50% of the disability benefit being paid immediately prior to the death of the disability retiree.
 The retirement system may reduce benefits paid to a disability retiree who is also receiving workers compensation payments.